-Opened to the public in June 2018, the Golden Bridge (Vietnamese: Cầu Vàng), has been designed to connect the cable car station to the gardens across and to provide a scenic overlook and tourist attraction.
+1. The Golden Bridge – The Eye-Catching Bridge That Everyone Wants To Visit!Opened to the public in June 2018, the Golden Bridge (Vietnamese: Cầu Vàng), has been designed to connect the cable car station to the gardens across and to provide a scenic overlook and tourist attraction.
 This beautiful bridge in Vietnam is just outside Da Nang and has an incredible design – seemingly being held aloft by two giant stone hands making this structure look like something straight out of The Lord of the Rings!

 It stands 1,400m above sea level nestled in the Ba Na Hills and offers breath-taking views of the surrounding lush green, hilly countryside.
 The gold-coloured pedestrian footbridge is lined with purple sage flowers and Lobelia Chrysanthemums and extends for around 150 meters, curving in a neat design.
 But, it is the sculpted hands holding up the pedestrian bridge that are the true wonder.

 The entire bridge was constructed within just over a year.
 An addition to the appeal of the bridge is the fact that the architects carefully designed the “stone hands” to look like an ancient monument, made of weathered rock, complete with moss growing in the cracks, though they have been built recently.
 The bridge is truly a modern engineering marvel and has received worldwide recognition, especially on social media.